hotaydev/professional-contact-app/README.md

 ## Why This App?

-Other NFC-based contact-sharing solutions, like physical cards, can be expensive and less practical.
+Other contact-sharing solutions, like physical cards, can be expensive and less practical.
 With this app, you can:
 - Share your contact details instantly without carrying an additional card.
 - Ensure privacy and control over your data.
 - Enjoy a completely **ad-free** experience.
 - Use it free of cost—now and forever, backed by an open-source license.

-## How It Works

-Phones with NFC support can share contact details by simply tapping devices together.
-For phones without NFC, you can generate a QR code that can be scanned.
-Additionally, you can export and share your contact as a vCard, enabling seamless integration with other apps.

 ---